code-423n4/2021-09-bvecvx/README.md

 ## CvxLocker.sol - 985 LOC

-This is the contract that will lock CVX for 17 weeks While this is not a contract we wrote, our strategy interacts with this contract and as such we need to be aware of potential vulnerabilitie in it
+This is the contract that will lock CVX for 16 weeks While this is not a contract we wrote, our strategy interacts with this contract and as such we need to be aware of potential vulnerabilitie in it.

 ### External Calls
 - _tokenAddress -> The token, see `IERC20.sol`